-New Mountain Guardian's authorized capital stock consists of shares of common stock, par value \$0.01 per share, of which, immediately after this offering, shares will be outstanding, and shares preferred stock, par value \$0.01, of which no shares are currently outstanding.
-There is currently no market for New Mountain Guardian's common stock, and we can offer no assurances that a market for New Mountain Guardian's shares will develop in the future.
-New Mountain Guardian intends to apply to have its common stock listed on the New York Stock Exchange under the ticker symbol "NMTG".
+New Mountain Finance's authorized capital stock consists of after this offering, shares will be outstanding, and outstanding.
+There is currently no market for New Mountain Finance's common stock, and we can offer no assurances that a market for New Mountain Finance intends to apply to have its common stock listed on the New York Stock Exchange under the ticker symbol "NMFC".
 No stock has been authorized for issuance under any equity compensation plans.
-Under Delaware law, New Mountain Guardian's stockholders generally will not be personally liable for our debts or obligations.
+Under Delaware law, New Mountain Finance's stockholders generally will not be personally liable for our debts or obligations.

-The following are New Mountain Guardian's outstanding classes of securities as of , 2011:
+The following are New Mountain Finance's outstanding classes of securities as of , 2011:

+(3)

 Amount Held by (4)

-(2) New Mountain Amount Outstanding
+(2) New Mountain Amount Outstand ding

-(1) Amount Guardian or for Exclusive of Amount
+(1) Amount Guardian or for Exclusive of Amo ount

 Title of Class Authorized Its Account Under Column 3

 Common Stock